arthurv89/fe/README.md

 Each test spins up the application, and tears it down afterwards.
 This is done to ensure the application state is wiped after each test.
 These are the test scenarios:
 - Gets only success data from the APIs
+- Test that the calls don't throw exceptions if we don't provide all parameters in the request.
 - Some of the requests to the APIs are successful, others are not.
 In this case we check that we receive null values.
 - We send enough data that it doesn't wait for the scheduler (all multiples of 5).
 In this case we verify that we receive a response immediately.
+- Expect that we receive NULL-values in the response map when the corresponding call timed out.